Gender self-identification: The Americas

 A 2018 study published in BMC International Health and Human Rights found that "the majority of countries from South America allow their transgender citizens to change name and gender in legal documents in a fast, easy, and inexpensive manner" and noted that "legislation to protect [sexual and gender minority] rights in South America underwent fundamental and positive transformations" during the 2010s.
 However, the study also highlighted that "transgender people are unable to change their gender in public records and legal documents in several Latin American and Caribbean countries—mostly in the Caribbean and Mesoamerica."

-Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador and Uruguay have self-identification laws.
+Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, and Uruguay have self-identification laws.
 Similar laws also exist in several Canadian provinces, as well as in some Mexican and U.S. states.

 Argentina

 In 2012, Argentina enacted the Ley de Género, becoming the first country to allow individuals to change their gender identity without medical requirements.
 In 2015, the World Health Organization cited Argentina as an exemplary country for providing transgender rights.

 A 2018 study published in the Journal of Human Rights analyzed the factors leading to the creation of the law.
 It concluded that "a more institutionalized group played a major role in getting the issue on the agenda, while a more radical challenger coalition was crucial in developing and advancing the ground-breaking content."